Find an Internship

 Centro Cultural Hispano de San Marcos opened its doors on September 18, 2010.
 As a non-profit community-serving organization, we strive to make a positive impact on the lives of San Marcos, Texas.
 Being located at the heart of one of the first Mexican American "barrios" of San Marcos, Centro provides a unique space for people to learn about or share their Hispanic Heritage and to participate in our public programs, classes, and events.
 The cultural center is made up of four components: an art gallery, a library, and museum.

-If you're interested in volunteering or pursuing an Internship at Centro please contact Dr. Ricardo Espinoza at (815) 503-2250 or email@example.com
+If you're interested in volunteering or pursuing an Internship at Centro please email your request to email@example.com or call 512-878-0640.

 The City of Austin provides internship opportunities in several different departments.